libraries-fi/kirkanta-api/doc/upgrading.md

 /service_point/{id}
 ```

-The separation between each type is made with property `type`.
+The distinction between each type is made with property `type`.

 For libraries there exists various types.
 Museums, archives and "anonymous" service points have one
 type each.